Principal: Nicole Cush, email@example.com

 Due to the state initiative, College and Career Promise, SILSA students are able to enroll in any Asheville-Buncombe Technical College (A-B Tech) course for which they meet the prerequisites.
 Successful students will earn college credit (transferable to the UNC system as well as other selected private and state schools with a C or higher).
 SILSA students go on to the college campus to take courses with other college students.

 Four important leadership organizations in which SILSA students have the opportunity to participate in are our Student Government Association (SGA), National Honor Society (NHS), Science National Honors Society (SNHS), and Mu Alpha Theta.
 Students are elected by their peers to be an SGA representative and are inducted into the NHS based on NHS criteria by a Faculty Advisory Committee.
 Ninth and tenth grade students must complete at least 10 hours of community service per year.
-Eleventh and twelfth grade students must complete at least 25 hours per year.
+Eleventh and twelfth grade students must complete at least 25 hours of per year.

 59 and below